funnytest/learngit/readme.txt

-git is a tool to control version. git is very good.
+git are a tool to control version. git is very good.